nicholasalanbrown/openlaw/README.md

 # Openlaw

-Openlaw is a platform for crowdsourcing laws.
+Openlaw is a citizen-driven platform for crowdsourcing understandable, equitable, and effective laws.

+* **Open to Everyone** - tktktk
+* **GitHub-like Collaboration** - tktktk
+* **Simple to Understand Summaries** - tktktk
+* **Built to be Beautiful, Readable, and Mobile-first** - tktktk

+CHeck out the [demo](https://www.google.com/) to see where we're headed.

-## Contributing
+## ✊ Contributing

-The main purpose of this repository is to continue to foster the worldwide crowdsourcing of law, making democracies more responsive, more effective, and more user-friendly.
-Pull requests are encouraged and welcomed.
+This is a brand new project aimed at making democracy more responsive and addressing the world's most pressing issues.

+We are actively seeking collaborators willing to provide their skills in architecture, client and server side development, UX esign.

+ If you're interested in contributing, please reach out at [contribute@example.com](mailto:contribute@example.com)

-### License
+## 📃 License

 Openlaw is [MIT licensed](./LICENSE).